On this page

 Licensing and Professional Certifications for Sterile Processing Technicians

-Obtaining certification is essential for those who want a career as a sterile processing technician.
-Most employers expect certification, and some states require certification unless a special exception applies.
+Obtaining certification is essential for those pursuing careers as sterile processing technicians.
+Most employers expect certification – and some states require – certification, unless a special exception otherwise applies.

 There are two main certifying bodies in the field of sterile processing.
 The most popular is the IAHCSMM, which offers the Certified Registered Central Service Technician (CRCST) designation.
-To earn this certification, individuals must pass an exam and have at least 400 hours of hands-on experience working as sterile processing technicians.
-Provisional CRCST certification is also possible, where individuals obtain the 400 hours of experience within six months after passing the certification exam.
+To earn this certification, individuals must pass an exam and have at least 400 hours of hands-on experience working as a sterile processing technician.
+Provisional CRCST certification is also available and requires obtaining 400 hours of experience within six months after passing the certification exam.

-The second main certifying body is the CBSPD.
-Most sterile processing technicians seeking certification from the CBSPD will want to become Certified Sterile Processing and Distribution Technicians (CSPDTs).
-But there are four other certifications available from the CBSPD:
+The second main certifying body is the Certification Board for Sterile Processing and Distribution, Inc. (CBSPD).
+Most sterile processing technicians seeking certification from the CBSPD pursue the Certified Sterile Processing and Distribution Technician (CSPDT) credential, but there are four other certifications available from the CBSPD as well:

 - Certified Ambulatory Surgery Sterile Processing Technician (CASSPT)